-For projects where the number of beds per unit varies or beds can be used by different household types, or the precise number of beds are not typically being used by a particular type of household, the total number of beds could be distributed among the household types served by the project using one of the methodologies described below.
-These same approaches can be used for determining the number of dedicated beds for youth, veterans, and people who are chronically homeless.
+For projects that serve multiple household types, but where a precise number of beds are not designated exclusively for a particular type of household, the total number of beds may be distributed among the household types served by the project using one of the methodologies described below.
+These same approaches can be used for determining the household type-distribution among dedicated beds for youth, veterans, and people who are chronically homeless.

-- 1) Divide the beds based on how the bed(s) were used on the night of the HIC.
+- 1) Divide the beds based on how the bed(s) were used on the night of the count.
 If the facility is not at full capacity on the night of the count, then extrapolate the distribution based on the prorated distribution of those who are served on the night of the count. - 2) Divide the beds based on average utilization.
 For example, a project has 100 beds that could be used by either households with only children or households with at least one adult and one child.
-If one-half of the beds are used by persons in households with only children on an average night and the other half are used by persons in households with at least one adult and one child, then include 50 beds for households with only children, and for the 50 beds for households with at least one adult and one child in the HIC. - 3) Projects with a fixed number of units but no fixed number of beds can use a multiplier factor to estimate the number of beds (e.g., a program with 30 units and an average household size of 3 equals 90 beds for households with at least one adult and one child).
+If one-half of the beds are used by persons in households with only children on an average night and the other half are used by persons in households with at least one adult and one child, then include 50 beds for households with only children, and 50 beds for households with at least one adult and one child in the HIC. - 3) Projects with a fixed number of units but no fixed number of beds can use a multiplier factor to estimate the number of beds (e.g., a program with 30 units and an average household size of 3 equals 90 beds for households with at least one adult and one child).